 The Computed Limit of Human Population

-the total effective population of Earth should include the sum of "number of humans" plus "beasts of burden" plus
+population of Earth should include the sum of "number of humans" plus "beasts of burden" plus "air-breathing machines".

 Remember that an automobile consumes more O2 (oxygen) and energy in one hour than its owner would consume in 21 days.
 Now just think about how much oxygen is consumed by the worldwide population

-of boats (tankers to cruise liners), jet planes, locomotives, farm equipment, 18-wheelers, automobiles, etc.
+of boats (cargo carriers, tankers, cruise liners), airplanes, locomotives, farm equipment, 18-wheelers, automobiles, etc.

 - Atmospheric O2 levels have been falling ever since scientists began continual measurements in 1990.
 This is due